KaranPatelDev/Fast-API-for-ML/Introduction to FastAPI/Profiling FastAPI Apps.md

 ---

-## ⏱️ Simple Timing with `time`
+## ⏱️ Profiling with `time`

 **Theory:**
-The simplest form of profiling is measuring elapsed time for a code block.
-This is useful for quick checks but lacks granularity.
+Profiling with Python's built-in `time` module is the simplest way to measure how long a block of code or a function takes to execute.
+This approach is useful for quick, coarse-grained performance checks and for comparing the relative speed of different implementations.

+**How it works:**
+- Record the start time before the code block.
+- Record the end time after the code block.
+- The difference gives the elapsed time.

 **Example:**
 ```python